 Voiding Trial

-Around 3-4 weeks postop (on average), patients are instructed to start urinating through the longer urethra.
+Around 4 weeks postop (on average), patients are instructed to start urinating through the longer urethra.
 Doing so requires clamping or plugging the suprapubic (SP) tube (the catheter that is exiting the lower abdomen with its tip in the bladder).
 When the bladder is full, you will feel the urge to urinate like before surgery.
 Unclamp/unplug the catheter and urine will drain out of the SP tube.
 This is done for several days.
-About 1-3 days prior to your 3 to 4 week postop appointment, you will be instructed to urinate through the penis.
+About 1-3 days prior to your 3 or 4 week postop appointment, you will be instructed to urinate through the penis.
 If this goes well for several days, the SP tube will be removed.

 Urinating through the penis: when you have the strong urge to urinate, instead of unplugging the SP tube, relax your pelvic floor muscles (remember that urinating, aka voiding, is not an active process; you should not strain to urinate; you should be relaxed).
 The first time you try urinating, it is frequently easiest in the shower.
 Urine should flow through the penis.
 Once done and you feel empty, unclamp the SP tube about once per day to verify that you are emptying your bladder mostly through the penis.
 Typically, about 70% of the voided volume will come from the penis and 30% from the SP tube; this ratio usually improves over time.
+There will often be an uncomfortable or sometimes painful bladder spasm (intense urge to urinate with or without pain at the original urethra) as your bladder empties and comes into contact with the SP tube within the bladder.
+This is normal and expected and will resolve once the SP tube is removed.

-Remember, the first few times you urinate, there will be blood and particulates in your urine that should clear with drinking water and urinating frequently.
+Remember, the first few times you urinate, there will be blood and particulates in your urine that should clear with drinking plenty of water and urinating frequently.
 This blood/particulate/urine mix accumulates in your urethra after surgery, and it's good to urinate the mixture out.

 The first few times, and sometimes even the first few days, it will burn or hurt to urinate.
 This is possibly from urine passing through the new urethra and is expected.
 It is not expected if there is consistently cloudy and odorous urine, as burning/pain with urination with these symptoms indicate a UTI.